Gelatin Trick For Weight Loss

 3 Ingredient Gelatin Weight Loss Recipe

 If you’re looking for the easiest version, this 3 ingredient gelatin weight loss recipe is all you need.
-Use unflavored gelatin, hot water, and cold water or unsweetened tea.
+Use unflavored gelatin, cold water, hot water or unsweetened tea.
 Bloom the gelatin briefly in cold water, dissolve it fully in hot water, then add cold water or tea and chill or drink warm.

 This minimal version is often preferred because it’s low calorie, neutral in taste, and easy to repeat daily without additives.